Whenever my wife is on the phone, I can usually tell who she is talking to.

 If she is warm and relaxed, she is chatting with family.
 When she is formal, it involves business – but whenever she is utterly brutal, she is savaging a telemarketer.

 But this time, it was a bit of a mystery.

-She was warm though formal yet a bit abrupt.
-When she finished, she put down the phone and stared across the kitchen at me.
+She sounded warm though formal, yet she was surprisingly abrupt.
+At the end of the call, she placed her cell phone on the table and stared across the kitchen at me.